telerik/kendo-ui-core/docs/controls/hybrid/listview/overview.md

 ### Thumbnails

-Thumbnails shift the whole listview to right.
+Thumbnails shift the whole ListView to the right.
 The grouping headers are also indented.
-To activate this feature set `km-thumbnail` to the images.
+To activate this feature, set `km-thumbnail` to the images, as demonstrated in the example below.

-#### Mobile ListView thumbnails example
+###### Example

       <ul data-role="listview" class="km-listview-icons">
         <li>